melodyyangaws/sql-based-etl/README.md

 </details>

-3. Go to the Argo dashboard via the URL link from deployment output
+3. Go to the Argo dashboard via an URL link of your deployment output

 ![](/images/0-argo-uri.png)

-4. Check the job status and applications logs
+4. Watch the job status and applications logs
 ![](/images/3-argo-job-dependency.png)

-5. As an output of the ETL pipeline, you will see a [Delta Lake](https://delta.io/) table is created in [Athena](https://console.aws.amazon.com/athena/) by leveraging Glue Catalog.
-Run the following query to check if the table is a SCD2 type.
+5. As a data pipeline output, you will see a [Delta Lake](https://delta.io/) table is created in [Athena](https://console.aws.amazon.com/athena/).
+Run the query in Athena console, to check if the table is a SCD2 type.

 ```
 SELECT * FROM default.contact_snapshot WHERE id=12
 ```

-## Develop & test Spark job in Jupyter
+## Build & test Spark job in Jupyter

-Apart from orchestrating Spark jobs with a declarative approach, we introduce a configuration-driven design for increasing data process productivity, by leveraging an open-source [data framework Arc](https://arc.tripl.ai/) for a SQL-centric ETL solution.
-We take considerations of the needs and expected skills from our customers in data, and accelerate their interaction with ETL practice in order to foster simplicity, while maximizing efficiency.
+Apart from orchestrating Spark jobs in a declarative approach, we introduce a configuration-driven design to increase the data process productivity, by leveraging an open-source [data framework Arc](https://arc.tripl.ai/) for a SQL-centric ETL solution.
+We take considerations of the needs and expected skills from our customers, and accelerate their interaction with ETL practice in order to foster simplicity, while maximizing efficiency.
+Furthermore, we enforce the best practice in Data DevOps.
+Ensure every single ETL artefact are source & version controlled.
+Git should be the single source of truth for your ETL development and deployment.

+NOTE: To follow the security best practice, we timeout your Jupyter session every 15 minutes.
+You may loss your work, if it hasn't been saved back to your GIT repository.
+To reconfigure the Jupyter, such as timeout or add your own source repository URL, check out the file `[source/app_resources/jupyter-values.yaml]`

-1. Login to JupyterHub user interface:
+1. Login to JupyterHub web soncole:

 ![](/images/3-jupyter-url.png)